 - Installing the templates and macros into Microsoft Word

-- Customizing the Word ribbon tabs
+- Customizing the Word ribbon tags

 - Selecting and attaching a large print or braille template to a document